omerfceylann/qr-order-menu-react/README.md

 - `supabase/.temp/`
 - `supabase/.branches/`

-## Production Notları
+## Production Notes

-1. Supabase Cloud üzerinde yeni proje oluşturun.
+1. Create a Supabase Cloud project.
-2. Migration dosyalarını remote Supabase projenize uygulayın.
+2. Apply the migration files to your remote Supabase project.
-3. Gerekirse seed verilerini remote veritabanına çalıştırın.
+3. Run the seed data on the remote database if needed.
-4. Deployment ortamında şu environment variable'ları tanımlayın:
+4. Set the following environment variables in your deployment platform:
    - `VITE_SUPABASE_URL`
    - `VITE_SUPABASE_ANON_KEY`
    - `VITE_PUBLIC_SITE_URL`
-5. Supabase Auth redirect URL listesine production domaininizi ekleyin.
+5. Add your production domain to the Supabase Auth redirect URL list.

-## Lisans
+## License

 MIT